 The Turtles meet… the Power Rangers

-Although it seems like the stuff of pure fantasy, it is a genuine, 100% cold hard fact, the Teenage Mutant Ninja Turtles and the Power Rangers have shared screen time.
+Although it seems like the stuff of pure fantasy, it is a genuine, 100% cold hard fact, the Teenage Mutant Ninja Turtles and the Power Rangers shared screen time.

 The monumental meeting happened back in 1998, via an episode of Power Rangers in Space – the sixth season of the popular Power Rangers franchise.
 The story largely took place in the episode, Shell Shocked and saw the Turtles fight alongside the Rangers, after they were initially pitted as enemies.